 Credit Checks in the Faculty of Social Sciences are performed by students.

+A credit check reveals the number of courses completed and the courses and credits needed to complete your programme of study.
 All students who wish to conduct a credit check should kindly note and follow the steps below:

 Procedure